RuolinQu/ComputerGraphics/README.md

 * Intrinsic procedure (GAIL):

 	Generative Adversarial Imitation Learning, is a new general framework for directly extracting apolicy from data.
 It is used to solve the problem of sparse reward in DRL.In this framework, a neural network, the discriminator, is taughtto distinguish whether an observation/action is from a demonstra-tion or produced by the agent.
 This discriminator can the examinea new observation/action and provide it a reward based on howclose it believes this new observation/action is to the provideddemonstrations.
 In the training process, for each action the agentmake, the discriminator produce a reward based on how similarthe action is to the actions in the demo.
 After getting the reward received from GAIL, we send it as one of the intrinsic reward signal to the reinforcement learning model.
 Then the agent would tryto maximize the reward, thus encouraging the agent to mimic the behaviors in the demo.
 As the agent making actions more and more similar to the demo actions, the discriminator also keeps trainingon those more similar actions.
 Thus the discriminator is becoming more and more accurate.

+More details please check the **slide** & **report**.